slashvar/slashvar.github.io/_posts/2017-02-13-using-gnu-make.md

 The first call provides stuff for <tt>CFLAGS</tt> (in fact all theses flags should be in <tt>CPPFLAGS</tt> but <tt>pkg-config</tt> doesn't make the difference.)
 The second call provides flags for the linker.

-So, we can use this in our <tt>Makefile</tt>, of course don't copy/paste the output of the command, but directly call it in the variable definition but <tt>pkg-config</tt> doesn't make the difference.)
-The second call provides flags for the linker.

 So, we can use this in our <tt>Makefile</tt>, of course don't copy/paste the output of the command, but directly call it in the variable definition